claudiarella/academic-kickstart/content/home/experience.md

   date_start = "2017-09-01"
   date_end = "2017-11-30"
   description = """
- Contributed to Monte Carlo optical simulation of the Small-Angle Calorimeter of PADME's detector using simulation software Geant4 and programming language C++.
-Characterised performance of a single $PbF_2$ crystal attached to a Hamamatsu R13478UV photomultiplier tube using data analysis software ROOT.
+ Contributed to the Monte Carlo optical simulation of the Small-Angle Calorimeter of PADME's detector using simulation software Geant4 and programming language C++.
+Characterised the performance of a single $PbF_2$ crystal attached to a Hamamatsu R13478UV photomultiplier tube using data analysis software ROOT.
 PADME (Positron Annihilation into Dark Matter Experiment) is a positron-on-target collision experiment searching for dark photon production at high intensity at the DAFNE Beam Test Facility.
   """

 +++